canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 Last time, we learned [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}) by reducing noise inside our tests.
 We used a factory method to simplify complex setup scenarios in our tests.
 Let's use the Builder pattern to create test data for our unit tests.

 **With the Builder pattern, an object creates another object.
-A builder has methods to change some properties of an object and a method to return an object ready to use.
-The Builder pattern is useful to create input data inside unit tests**.
+A builder has methods to change the state of an object and a Build() method to return that object ready to use.
+The Builder pattern is used to create input data inside unit tests**.

 ## Tests without Builders

 To see the Builder pattern in action, let's validate credit cards.
-We will use the [FluentValidation](https://fluentvalidation.net/) library to create a validator class.
+We will use the [FluentValidation library](https://fluentvalidation.net/) to create a validator class.
 We want to check if a credit card is expired or not.
 We can write these tests.

 ```csharp
 using FluentValidation.TestHelper;